MCMit: Hardware-Software Co-Design for Mid-Circuit Measurement Error Mitigation: Software MCM Error Mitigation

 \subsection{Stochastic Branching}

 To address branching errors caused by MCM bitflips in dynamic circuits, we leverage confusion matrix \cite{nation2021scalable} data provided by the \projecttitle{} controller to inform stochastic compilation of control flow.
 Specifically, for measurement-conditioned operations, the compiler uses per-qubit bitflip probabilities to probabilistically invert the branching condition across repeated shot executions.
-For example, if a feedback gate is conditioned on a measured `1' with bitflip probability $p$, the compiler generates approximately $(1-p)*N$ instances with the original condition and $p*N$ with the condition flipped, mitigating control flow divergence across shots.{Although this technique does not incur an exponential shot overhead, it typically requires a \textit{linearly} increasing number of shots for an increasing amount of branches conditions flipped.
-However, shot cost overhead is typical in software error mitigation and is an expected tradeoff for higher fidelity \cite{temme2017error}.}
+For example, if a feedback gate is conditioned on a measured `1' with bitflip probability $p$, the compiler \textit{partitions} the existing $N$ shots: approximately $(1-p) \cdot N$ instances run with the original condition and $p \cdot N$ with the condition flipped, mitigating control flow divergence across shots.
+Crucially, the total shot count remains $N$; no additional shots are introduced.